solarillion/PythonBasics/README.md

-# PythonBasics
+# Basics of Python
-Basic Python Assignments
+These assignments aim to introduce students to Python.